zyhwillmakeit/real-time-telehealth-clickstream-analytics/docs/client_journeys.md

 Booked appointments are scheduled 1–3 days later.
 Visit events retain appointment, journey, provider, specialty and customer identity but use a new session.
 Normal collection delay is two seconds.
 Events are sorted by collection time.
-Day 6 will introduce delivery retries, lateness and corruption separately.
+Later I will introduce delivery retries, lateness and corruption separately.

 Outputs in ignored `data/day-05/`: